williamc1998/dashboard/README.md

 This process has currently been set up such that a user will refresh the dashboard site to see updated new data from dynamodb every morning at 10:38 and 04:04 UTC.
 I would recommend users to be able to use linux and have knowledge of some ubuntu commands as this is all in-terminal.
 Additionally, the site currently requires log-ins to view and these have not yet been hidden.

-The EC2 instance is always on and uses very little credits Heroku account is not verified so you will see ‘insecure’ and they are apparently cancelling free dynos by the end of November
+*The EC2 instance is always on and uses very little credits to run scheduled twice daily *Heroku account is not verified so you will see ‘insecure’ and they are apparently cancelling free dynos by the end of November